shubhammauryainfo/shubhammauryainfo/README.md

 - 👨‍🔬 Exploring new technologies and developing software solutions
 - 👀 I’m interested in competitive programming
 - 🌱 I’m currently learning React JS,Node JS , PHP.
-- 💞️ I’m looking to collaborate on dsa
+- 💞️ I’m looking to collaborate on PYTHON Project.
 - 😄 Passionate about accessibility and committed to a web that works for everyone
 - 📫 How to reach me https://www.linkedin.com/in/shubham-maurya-17078a266/